magm3333/node-prd/README.md

 - Java Development Kit (JDK) 1.6 or later
 - Pentaho Report Designer 3.9 or 4.0
 - Linux, Windows (not yet available) or MacOS (not yet available)
+- Environment variable PRD_HOME pointing to folder of PRD

 ## How to use